mit-orcd/rocky8-testing-2023/Quickstart/README.md

  where `ACCOUNT_NAME` is your MIT kerberos account name.

  Note - if you have not used the engaging cluster before you need to activate your account before loging in.
 To do this go to the https://engaging-ood.mit.edu web portal and sign in with your MIT credentials.
+That will automatically activate your account.

 ## New software stack